 It was later that same year, that President Dwight D Eisenhower issued the very first Veterans Day Proclamation on October 8.
 Eisenhower stated in that proclamation, “In order to insure proper and widespread observance of this anniversary, all veterans, all veterans’ organizations, and the entire citizenry will wish to join hands in the common purpose.
 Toward this end, I am designating the Administrator of Veterans’ Affairs as Chairman of a Veterans Day National Committee, which shall include such other persons as the Chairman may select, and which will coordinate at the national level necessary planning for the observance.
 I am also requesting the heads of all departments and agencies of the Executive branch of the Government to assist the National Committee in every way possible.”

 But, Veterans Day would lose its November 11 date for seven years beginning in 1971.
 This jostling of the holiday occurred because of the Uniforms Holiday Bill of 1968.
 It was then that legislation was passed so that federal employees could celebrate three-day weekends for four holidays a year.
-That bill set aside Washington’s Birthday, Memorial Day, Veterans day, and Columbus Day as holidays that would fall on Mondays.
-Consequently Veterans Day was moved to the fourth Monday of October.
+That bill set aside Washington’s Birthday, Memorial Day, Veterans Day, and Columbus Day as holidays that would fall on Mondays.
+Consequently, Veterans Day was moved to the fourth Monday of October.

 Although Veterans Day fell on October 25 in 1971, many states continued to celebrate that day on November 11.
-This led to much confusion and so in 1975 President Gerald R Ford returned Veterans Day back to its original November 11 date by signing a law to that effect.
+This led to much confusion and so in 1975, President Gerald R. Ford returned Veterans Day back to its original November 11 date by signing a law to that effect.
 By 1978, Veterans Day was once again celebrated on its original day.

 Mail is not delivered, and all nonessential federal offices are closed and their employees receive a paid holiday on Veterans Day.
 If Veterans Day falls on a Saturday, either Saturday or the preceding Friday is considered the holiday.
-If veterans day falls on a Sunday, the following Monday is considered a holiday for federal workers.
+If Veterans Day falls on a Sunday, the following Monday is considered a holiday for federal workers.

-November 11 is considered a holiday in many countries of the world.
+November 11 is considered a holiday in many countries in the world.
 The day remains Armistice Day in France, Belgium, and New Zealand and now Serbia.
 The United Kingdom and its Commonwealth celebrate November 11 as Remembrance Day and is still designated as a day observing the end of hostilities in World War I.

 We would like to thank, honor, and remember those in our military on this, their special day, for their selfless service to our nation.